aws-neuron/aws-neuron-sdk/neuron-runtime/faq.rst

 --------------------------------------------------
 No.

-How do I restart/start/stop the Neuron Runtime?
+How do I restart/start/stop the NeuronX Runtime?
 -----------------------------------------------
 Since Neuron Runtime is a library, starting/stopping application would result in starting/stopping the Neuron Runtime.